civil-society-dev/civilsociety.dev/content/contribute.md

 ### 9. Become a Member

 Join the Civil Society Technology Foundation as a member to support our mission and gain access to exclusive resources, events, and networking opportunities.
-Your membership helps us strengthen the community and advance our work in digital sovereignty.
+Your membership helps us strengthen the community and advance our work in digital self-determination.